mushorg/snare/README.md

 ---------
 SNARE is a web application honeypot sensor attracting all sort of maliciousness from the Internet.

-Snare is a web application honeypot and is the successor of Glastopf, which has many of the same features as Glastopf as well as ability to convert existing Web pages into attack surfaces with [tanner](https://github.com/mushorg/tanner).Every event sent from SNARE to [tanner](https://github.com/mushorg/tanner) is evaluated, and [tanner](https://github.com/mushorg/tanner) decides how SNARE should respond to the client.
-This allows the honeypot to produce dynamic responses which improves its camouflage.

 Documentation
 --------------
 The documentation can be found [here](http://snare.readthedocs.io).